-The following table provides quantitative information about the Company's Level 3 fair value measurements as of October 31, 2019.
+The following table provides quantitative information about the Company's Level 3 fair value measurements as of April 30, 2020.
 In addition to the valuation techniques and inputs noted in the table below, other valuation techniques and methodologies may be utilized when determining the Company's fair value measurements.
-The table below is not intended to be all-inclusive, but rather provides information on the significant Level 3 inputs as they relate to the Company's fair value measurements as of October 31, 2019.
+The table below provides information on the significant Level 3 inputs as they relate to the Company's fair value measurements as of April 30, 2020.